- Be able to list and discuss the most common acute training variables in fitness.

-This is a prime reason as to why we use periodization in training.
+This is a prime reason why we use periodization in training.

-If a training stimulus is intense and challenges the body enough, it will decrease fitness for a brief time.
+If an intense training stimulus challenges the body enough, it will decrease fitness briefly.

 The three stages of stress adaptation are:

-- Alarm: the initial response to stress.
+- Alarm: the initial stress response.
 The common symptoms are fatigue, weakness, or soreness.
-People see gains in strength but usually through neuromuscular changes.
+People see gains in strength, but usually through neuromuscular changes.
 This lasts 2 – 3 weeks.

-- Resistance: after a lot of continued exercise, the resistance stage starts for 4 – 6 weeks.
+- Resistance: After much continued exercise, the resistance stage lasts 4 – 6 weeks.
 The changes in the body include biomechanical, mechanical, and structural.